1005 N. Marion St.

 Filing a Petition Writ of Certiorari to Challenge the Revocation Order

 In many cases, the DMV does not receive notice of a conviction from the clerk of court in the county in which the conviction occurred until years after the conviction.
-Recently, counties including Lee County, Orange County, and Okaloosa County (just to name a few) have begun sending notices of very old convictions to the DMV.
-As a result, many people are receiving Habitual Traffic Offender revocations years after the convictions occurred.
+Recently, some counties have begun sending notices of very old convictions to the DMV.
+As a result, some people receive Habitual Traffic Offender revocations years after the convictions occurred.

-One of the most obvious problems with this procedure is that the driver is then at a huge disadvantage in contesting one of the underlying convictions that caused the HTO revocation.
-As discussed below, a traffic ticket for driving while license suspended without knowledge can best be contested within 60 days of the date of conviction.
-The criminal conviction can only be contested up to two years after the conviction.
+One of the most obvious problems with this procedure is that the driver is at a huge disadvantage in contesting one of the underlying convictions that caused the HTO revocation.
+As discussed below, a traffic ticket for driving while license suspended without knowledge can best be contested within 180 days of the date of conviction.
+The criminal conviction can only be contested up to two years after the conviction, although it is better to withdraw the plea within 30 days.

 At issue in the petition for certiorari is whether the Florida Department of Highway Safety and Motor Vehicles acted without jurisdiction or failed to follow an essential requirement of the law by issuing the revocation years after the three underlying convictions occurred.

 The best argument for such an appeal is that because of the delay in processing the HTO revocation, the defense of “laches” bars the revocation.
-The defense of laches applies because the driver became prejudiced by the delay which procedurally barred from successfully contesting one of the underlying offenses.
+The defense of laches applies because the driver became prejudiced by the delay, which procedurally barred them from successfully contesting one of the underlying offenses.

 In DHSMV v.
 Hagar, 581 So.2d 214 (Fla.
 5th DCA 1991), the court granted no relief to the driver fighting a habitual traffic offender revocation under the “laches” theory based on a different theory of prejudice.